vana-com/vana-dlp-hotdog/README.md

 AWS: t3.large, m5.large or better
 GCP: n1-standard-2 or better

-To get started with the ChatGPT DLP, follow these steps:
+To get started with the Hot Dog DLP, follow these steps:

 1. Clone the repository:
 ```shell